KILT-Foundation/stakeboard/README.md

 **Recommended: Do not use the live net for testing**

 For testing purposes, the Stakeboard is connected to the KILT test net Peregrine by default.
-If you wish to use a local chain for testing, you can be connect by changing the `REACT_APP_FULL_NODE_ENDPOINT` in the `.env.example` and renaming the file to `.env`.
+If you wish to use a local chain for testing, you can be connect by making a copy of the `.env.example` and renaming the file to `.env`.
+Here you can change the `REACT_APP_FULL_NODE_ENDPOINT` to the new endpoint.

 Run the following commands to install dependencies and start developing